 Tea tree is a well-known essential oil.
-Studies support it to reduce itching and fight inflammation and infection as an antimicrobial.
+Research supports it in reducing itching and addressing inflammation and infection as an antimicrobial.
 This may help both causes and symptoms of nasal polyps.

 You can add the essential oil to steam inhalation or an aromatherapy diffuser.

 This tea flower has been used for centuries to aid allergies and inflammation.

 A 2010 study supports this, though some are only animal studies.

 To use: Create a dilute water solution of chamomile essential oil (3–5 drops oil to every ounce water).
 With clean cotton swab, dab solution in nasal passages.